Saturday Night - South African Disco Pop Hits - 1981 to 1987

 Starting from the early 80s, when bands like Varikweru, Black Five and Soundburger essayed local attempts at boogie and jazz-fusion, through experiments like the Madonna-cloned diva Margino, who domesticized the burgeoning Italo-disco and NYC electro sounds, up through the massive breakthrough of Brenda and the Big Dudes, who arrived at the right mix between native and international influences to point the way forward for South African pop.

 The sound on these records is ostensibly familiar, drawing heavily on models from the 1980s dance culture in Europe and America, but if you listen closely enough you can hear the distinct South African-ness of it all—from the deep, burbling basslines, the brightly hypnotic melodies, and chant-like lyrics—and with sounds as intoxicating as these, you will sure want to listen closely.
 And often!
-Coming out on vinyl LP with booklet and CD digipak and booklet on January 29th you can pre-order here.
+Now out on vinyl LP with booklet and CD digipak and booklet.

 1.Vukamai - Saturday Night Special